There are ten major partitions of consciousness, but most people live their lives using only three. How do we reach the others? Why would we want to?

 Perception & The Expression of Consciousness

 The fact that you can go from one state to another seamlessly is an important finding.
-It tells us that consciousness is not hierarchical in its structure, at least not with the default states.
+It tells us that consciousness is not hierarchical in structure, at least not with the default states.
 Instead, they are linked and possibly related, like the vertical silos on the bar graph.
 (1)

 When we are in the waking state, our perception and awareness are fully engaged in this partition.
-Yet, we still have access to both the sleep and dream states under the right conditions.
+Yet, we still have access to sleep and dream states under the right conditions.
 It’s simply that our awareness is not using either of these partitions.

 The Ten Levels of Consciousness